peterjc/kana-chording-ke/README.md

 type `にほんご` which should offer the kanji `日本語` (meaning Japanese-language).
 That is four chords (three and a single character if you prefer), compared to at least seven keys in Romaji mode (either `nihongo` or `nihonngo` works).
+Additional keys would be needed for kanji selection, proably at least escape to cancel, space to cycle the suggestions, and enter to accept.
+Perhaps for the right hand?

 ### 15 key grid